 Haa Summer Festival

-The Haa Summer Festival is a relatively new addition, introduced to promote the unique culture and traditions of the Haa Valley in July.
-The festival includes traditional sports, arts and crafts, and local cuisine, offering a more interactive experience for tourists.
+The Haa Summer Festival is a more recent celebration introduced to promote the culture of the Haa Valley.
+Held in July, it showcases traditional sports, crafts, music, and local cuisine.